-''' Is/Is not Content(text) in Rectangle(Start Position:(row, column), End Position: (row, column)) Is/Is not Content(text) in Position(row, column) (length) Is/Is not Content(text) in Field(<select field>) '''
+''' Is/Is not Content(text) in Rectangle(Start Position:(row, column), End Position: (row, column)) Is/Is not Content(text) in Position(row, column) Is/Is not Content(text) in Field(<select field>) '''

 - 1. Click Is/Is not to define the condition. - 2.
 Click on <text> to define the relevant text. - 3.
-Select whether the text is in a specific position (specify the row and column and length of the string), rectangle (specify the start and end row and column) or field (select a field).
+Select whether the text is in a specific position (specify the row and column), rectangle (specify the start and end row and column) or field (select a field).